This post may contain affiliate links. Please read our disclosure policy.

 If you’ve enjoyed commercial candied ginger or crystallized ginger before, then prepare to fall in love with this homemade version!
 It’s super-fresh, with a more robust and brighter flavor than any store-bought version!
 Even better, this process leaves you with several yummy by-products, including a delicious ginger “tea” liquid and simple ginger syrup!

-I’ve previously shared ginger syrup and ginger tea methods, but what could be better than using one recipe for multiple delicious treats?!
-If you have leftover ginger, I recommend whipping up a ginger marmalade or lemonade batch, too!
+I’ve previously shared ginger simple syrup and ginger tea methods, but what could be better than using one recipe for multiple delicious treats?!
+If you have leftover ginger, I recommend whipping up a ginger ginger marmalade or ginger lemonade batch, too!

-This process allows you to make candied ginger, stored within the syrup, or drain the syrup and optionally coat in sugar and then dry for tender, sweet, and chewy crystallized ginger “candy”.
+This process allows you to make candied ginger stored within the syrup, drain the syrup, optionally coat it in sugar, and then dry it for tender, sweet, and chewy crystallized ginger “candy.”

 Best of all, you can make up a large batch now and have a supply for months – you won’t regret it!
-While you’re at it, why not make some candied orange slices, too!
+While you’re at it, why not make some candied orange slices or candied grapes, too!

 Want to save this recipe?